National Honor Society | NHS

 What is the National Honor Society?
 The National Honor Society (NHS) is an organization for high schoolers (grades 10-12) that promotes leadership, service, character, and scholarship.
 There are over one million students participating in NHS activities today, in all 50 states and territories of the United States.
 The National Honor Society started in 1921 by an association of principals.
 It was the first honor society created across the country.
 At almost 100 years old, the NHS is one of the most well-known educational and leadership groups.

 The Purpose of the National Honor Society The purpose of the National Honor Society is to elevate students’ and schools’ academics, leadership, and community engagement.
 NHS benefits students, communities, and colleges.
 Colleges have a way of seeing the academic and service commitment of an applicant through his or her membership.

-Induction is held in the spring once semester 1 grades are complete.
+Induction is held once per year in the spring once semester 1 grades are complete.

 September 15, 2022 - June 7, 2023

 Monthly meetings are held on Thursdays at 7:00 AM and 2:20 PM (students may choose either meeting time) in SAHS D205.